 The Budget is both a financial statement and a reflection of the City’s priorities.
 When residents don’t see themselves reflected in these priorities, it can surface past experiences and emotions that limit their capacity for engagement, creativity, and advocacy.
 We saw this as the right opportunity to try a new approach.

 Movement and dance therapy techniques helped to build trust and the curriculum was designed to balance fiscal education with opportunities for facilitated creative expression, group dialogue, and collective healing.
 The goal of the program was to provide more supportive services to residents before, during and after asking for their input and advocacy.

 what we learned

-Movement and dance held therapeutic value for participants, providing much-needed relief around challenging topics.
-Participants reduced the stress associated with learning about a City decision-making process that historically excluded them.
-By providing this service, the City created a healthier environment for Budget discussions and creative problem-solving.Residents want new ways to engage.
+MTTB validated movement-based communication as a mode of engagement, providing much-needed relief around challenging topics.
+Participants reduced the stress associated with a City decision-making process that historically excluded them.
+By providing this service, residents entered Budget discussions feeling safer and healthier, and prompted deeper communication and creativity of responses.Residents want new ways to engage.

 While many MTTB participants were already seasoned and vocal advocates for their communities, with deep knowledge about their needs, they were looking for a different point of entry to share their experiences and be heard.
 Centering community experiences and creative opportunities empowered local leaders to engage further.
 The program created momentum and capacity that has the potential to grow